1911 Revolution: Wuchang Uprising

 Revolutionaries killed a German arms dealer in Hankou as he was delivering arms to the Qing.
 Revolutionaries killed 2 Germans and wounded 2 other Germans at the battle of Hanyang, including a former colonel.

 Provincial uprisings

 After the success of the Wuchang Uprising, many other protests occurred throughout the country for various reasons.
-Some uprisings declared restoration (光復) of the Han Chinese rule.
+Some uprisings declared restoration (光復) of Han Chinese rule.
 Other uprisings were a step toward independence, and some were protests or rebellions against the local authorities.
-Regardless of the reason for the uprising the outcome was that all provinces in the country renounced the Qing dynasty and joined the ROC.
+Regardless of the reason for the uprising, the outcome was that all of the provinces renounced the Qing dynasty and joined the republicans.